catid/snowshoe/README.md

 which validates the benchmarking methodology.

 + To disable TB on Mac, use [DisableTurboBoost](https://github.com/nanoant/DisableTurboBoost.kext) (included under ./tests)
-+ To disable TB on Windows, edit the BIOS settings.
++ To disable TB on Windows, edit the power settings to peg the processor at 100% frequency.
+You may verify this with CPUz.

 ##### libsnowshoe.a on Macbook Air (1.7 GHz Core i7-4650U Haswell, June 2013):